rkulla/pydiction/README.md

 It doesn't require installing any dependencies.
 It simply consists of three main files:

-    python_pydiction.vim  -- Vim plugin that autocompletes Python code. complete-dict         -- Dictionary file of Python keyword & module snippets, etc. pydiction.py          -- Python script to optionally add more modules to complete-dict.
+    python_pydiction.vim  -- Vim plugin that autocompletes Python code. complete-dict         -- Dictionary file of Python keyword & modules, etc. pydiction.py          -- Python script to optionally add more modules to complete-dict.

-The bundled dictionary comes with most snippets you will likely need in your day-to-day Python programming, and the included Python script allows you to easily append new modules to the dictionary.
+The bundled dictionary comes with most things you will likely need in your day-to-day Python programming, and the included Python script allows you to easily append new modules to the dictionary.
 So you don't have to wait around for me to add them.
 And you can teach Pydiction to complete your project's own API very quickly.
 Some third-party libraries already supported are:
 `Django` `Flask` `Requests` `Twisted` `Numpy` `Psycopg2` `PyGreSQL` `SQLite3` `MySQLdb` `OpenGL` `Pygame` `wxPython` `PyGTK`